DTaksta/icondownloader/README.md

 1.2 - Including in another project.
 var IconDownloader = require('./icondownloader.js');
-var instance = new IconDownloader('directory_path');
+var instance = new IconDownloader('directory_name');

 2)Testing
-Some unit test written using chai and runnable with mocha.
+Some unit tests written using chai and runnable with mocha.
 Install them locally to the project and then execute: npm test